sigbla/sigbla-app/docs/content/index.md

 ## Background and current state of this software

-Sigbla has been a long-time hobby project of mine, one that stems from me scratching my own itch.
+Sigbla has been a long-time hobby project of mine, one that stems from me wanting to be able to easily work with data on the JVM using Kotlin.
 There are still some features and test cases missing.
 Because of this, I would currently consider this alpha software.
 The APIs might change and bugs are expected.

 If you find any issues or have some suggestions, please reach out using GitHub issues or discussions.
 All feedback welcome while I work towards getting this production ready.